Tea & Slippers

 Phase 2: Sorting and Downsizing

-• Measure the new space — create a simple floor plan and decide which furniture will fit.
+• Measure the new space — create a simple floor plan and decide which pieces of furniture will fit.
+Prioritise comfort and familiarity over quantity.

-• Hire help if needed — senior move managers specialise in downsizing.
+• Hire help if needed — senior move managers specialise in downsizing and can handle everything from sorting to estate sales.

 Phase 3: Packing and Moving Day

-• Pack an essentials bag — medications, toiletries, a change of clothes, important documents, phone and charger.
+• Pack an essentials bag — medications, toiletries, a change of clothes, important documents, phone and charger, and a favourite comfort item.

-• Label everything clearly — use colour-coded labels for areas of the new apartment.
+• Label everything clearly — use colour-coded labels that correspond to areas of the new apartment.

-• Keep moving day calm — consider having one family member stay with your loved one while others handle the logistics.
+• Keep moving day calm — consider having one family member stay with your loved one at a café or park while others handle the heavy lifting.

 Phase 4: The First Few Weeks

-• Encourage participation — at least one social activity in the first week.
+• Encourage participation — gently nudge your loved one to attend at least one social activity in the first week.
+Many communities assign a "welcome buddy" to new residents.

-• Expect an adjustment period — most residents feel at home within six to eight weeks.
+• Expect an adjustment period — it is normal for both parties to feel sad, guilty, or anxious for the first month.
+Most residents report feeling at home within six to eight weeks.

 Your Transition Checklist at a Glance